deso-protocol/dips/cips/cip-1.md

 Today, iOS and Android apps have full access to a user’s key material.
-This means any third-party app can steal the user's key material after they log in, even if this login ostensibly occurs in a BitClout Identity window.
+This means any third-party app can steal the user's key material after they log in, even if this login ostensibly occurs in a DeSo Identity window.

 To prevent this,
 our options are to either require all